MitchellBerry/fctutils/README.md

 # Fctutils

-Colection of scripts useful for using the Factom network
+Collection of scripts for use with the Factom network.

 ##Heightcheck
-Bash script parses daemon height, checks to see if daemon is re-syncing or stalled If stalled restarts in a screen session that can be foregrounded later
+Parses daemon height, checks to see if re-syncing or stalled.